aspilla/asMOD/asUnitFrame/README.md

     *   **Totem Bar (Optional, Player):**
         *   Displays currently active totems with their icons and remaining time below the player frame.
         *   Clicking an icon instantly destroys the corresponding totem (optional).
+    *   **Target Selection Indicator (Optional, Focus, Boss):**
+        *   A white border is displayed on the Focus and Boss frames if they are your current target.

 3.  **Other Features:**
     *   **Hide Default UI:** Automatically hides the default Blizzard unit frames (Player, Target, Focus, Pet, Boss).